WiringPi/WiringPi/documentation/english/functions.md

 ``wiringPiSetupPhys`` uses physical PIN numbering of the GPIOs and accesses the GPIO register directly.
 ``wiringPiSetupSys`` uses BCM numbering and calls the new function ``wiringPiSetupGpioDevice`` from version 3.4 to ensure compatibility with new core.
 In version 2, the virtual file system/SYS/Class/GPIO was used.
 However, the GPIO's exports had to take place externally before the initialization!
 The function is outdated and should not be used!

-**From Version 3.4:**
+**Since Version 3.4:**
 ``wiringPiSetupPinType`` decides whether WiringPi, BCM or physical PIN numbering is now used, based on the parameter pinType.
 So it combines the first 3 setup functions together.
 ``wiringPiSetupGpioDevice`` is the successor to the ``wiringPiSetupSys`` function and now uses "GPIO Character Device Userspace API" in version 1 (from kernel 5.10).
 More information can be found at [docs.kernel.org/driver-api/gpio/driver.html](https://docs.kernel.org/driver-api/gpio/driver.html) on the parameter pintype, it is again decided which pin numbering is used.
-With this variant, the GPIO storage (DMA) is not accessed directly, but via a kernel interface that is available with user rights.The disadvantage is the scope of functions and low performance.
+In this variant, there is no direct access to the GPIO memory (DMA) but rather through a kernel interface that is available with user permissions.
+The disadvantage is the limited functionality and low performance.

 <!-- ​​Attention code that uses the nine functions is no longer compatible with the older library version 2! -->